Harrison006/TafeAt4Website/README.md

 This is the ICTWEB Cluster assignment completed

-please do not copy this exactly for idea, the teach will obviously know
+please do not copy this exactly, the teacher will obviously know

 but take a look and i hope this helps with your assignment :)